kind2511/Countries-Dashboard-Service/README.md

 URL to deployed service on SkyHigh: http://10.212.169.134:8080/ (requires VPN)

-To run this code yourself, you need to connect it to your own firestore, by making databases there (named Dashboard and webhooks), and put your firestore key in the same folder as main.go
+To run this code yourself, you need to connect it to your own firestore, by making databases there (named Dashboard and webhooks), and put your firestore key in the same folder as main.go (and change code accordingly to use your own firestore collections)